walt-id/waltid-ssikit-vclib/README.md

 ## Adding VC Templates

 1. Visit https://vc-creator.walt.id to generate a VC template.
-2. Add it to package: id.walt.vclib.credentials.
+2. Add it to package: id.walt.vclib.credentials.*, compare it to the other templates and complete the implementation.
 3. Add the new class to id.walt.vclib.registry.VcTypeRegistry.
 4. Run all test-cases, which will generate the JsonSchema and the serialized version of the credential template.
 5. Open a Pull-Request on GitHub